 Maintaining a Proper Godly Attitude

-Given 23-May-15; Sermon #1268s; 17 minutes
+Sermonette; #1268s; 17 minutes

-Bill Onisick, reflecting on an incident involving a noisy talking disturbance at a recent graduation ceremony leading to a visual mental picture of physical revenge, declared that the more the crass behavior on the part of this group went on, the more his attitude spiraled down the tubes out of control.
 How often have we allowed someone else to create a bad attitude?
 We could define an attitude as a settled pattern of behavior or set of emotions directed at another person, group, object, or incident.
 An attitude is a predisposition to respond positively or negatively.
 Attitudes influence our choice of responses, encapsulated by the acronym CAB for Cognitive (our thoughts), Affective (emotions and feelings), and Behavior.
 Our attitude automatically influences our thoughts, feelings, and behavior.
 An Old Cherokee Parable gives us an insight that a battle between two wolves (representing two opposing thoughts) will be won by the wolf that we feed the best.
 Even though attitude is one of the few things we can really control, once it has begun to set, it is extremely hard to fix or re-adjust.
 Consequently, we must work on conditioning our attitudes before an unsettling incident takes place, walking in God's Spirit, employing self-control, stripping our carnal nature from our inner core.
 We cannot control others, but we can control our attitudes and responses to their behaviors.
 If we follow our Savior's example of assuming the attitude of a servant, living in accordance with the will of God, the fruits of God's Holy Spirit should begin to be recognized by everyone, but especially to our Heavenly Father.

-The Berean: Daily Verse and Comment
+Daily Verse and Comment

-Sign up for the Berean: Daily Verse and Comment, and have Biblical truth delivered to your inbox.
+Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving each day.
+See what over 145,000 subscribers are already receiving.